Nisha318/Nisha318.github.io/_posts/2024-07-21-understanding-llmnr-poisoning-attacks.md

     <li><strong>Implement SMB Signing:</strong> Enable SMB signing to protect against man-in-the-middle attacks, ensuring the authenticity of SMB communications.</li>

     <li><strong>Use DNSSEC:</strong> Implement DNS Security Extensions (DNSSEC) to ensure the authenticity and integrity of DNS responses.</li>

+    <li><strong>Restrict Local Admins:</strong> Limiting the use of local admin on machine can decrease the risk of experiencing this type of attack</li>

     <li><strong>Educate Users:</strong> Train users to recognize and report unusual network behavior, such as frequent authentication prompts, which could indicate an attack.</li>